-A three-to-four week non-credit program whose goal is to assist students in improving their skills in English, ESL and/or Math while receiving instruction in reading and college success skills.
-At the end of the program, students will have an opportunity to re-assess to determine if they have placed higher in the subject area.
-For more information, please visit our website, www.palomar.edu/summerbridge.
+A free, non-credit program whose goal is to assist students in improving their skills in ESL and/or Math as they work with faculty and tutors from each discipline.
+At the end of the program, which also provides instruction in reading and college success skills, the students will have an opportunity to reassess to determine if they have placed higher in the subject area.
+For more information, visit our website: www. palomar.edu/summerbridge.